thechickennagget/decode-encode-binary/README.md

 ```
 ------
 ## Using in Terminal ##
-- This is a Interactive prompt, Not a command
 - Use `encdec` or `decenc`, Both have same Functionallity
-- Use in Terminal uses `auto`-matic method
 - Using in Terminal/Console Requires To Have package installed with `--global` Tag
 ```shell
 $ encdec